 Doordash is the largest food delivery company in the United States with a grocery delivery market share of 60%.
 So when they wanted to announce their partnership with Albertson’s, one of the biggest US grocers, they wanted to go big.
 So they hired marketing company Tool of North America and famed creative director Hal Kirkland to create a fun and engaging web-based game with real-life prizes.

-They in turn contacted our good friends at nøcomputer to actually develop it, and who do you think nøcomputer asked to make sure that the game would scale from zero to hundred (thousand) and back again in a matter of two weeks?
+The challenge?
+Assuring that the game would scale from zero to hundred (thousand) and back again in a matter of two weeks!
 That’s right, FlowFactor made sure the game was both highly available and scalable while simultaneously keeping down costs.

 Setup and Breakdown